jenkins-x/terraform-aws-eks-jx/README.md

 <a id="markdown-What%20is%20a%20Terraform%20module" name="What%20is%20a%20Terraform%20module"></a>

 A Terraform module refers to a self-contained package of Terraform configurations that are managed as a group.
-For more information around modules refer to the Terraform [documentation](https://www.terraform.io/docs/modules/index.html).
+For more information about modules refer to the Terraform [documentation](https://www.terraform.io/docs/modules/index.html).

 ## How do you use this module
 <a id="markdown-How%20do%20you%20use%20this%20module" name="How%20do%20you%20use%20this%20module"></a>